pavanvidem/chira/README.md

 # ChiRA - Chimeric Read Analyzer

-ChiRA is a set of tools to analyze RNA-RNA interactome experimental data such as CLASH, CLEAR-CLIP, PARIS, LIGR-Seq etc. Following are the descriptions of the each tool.
+ChiRA is a set of tools to analyze RNA-RNA interactome experimental data such as CLASH, CLEAR-CLIP, PARIS, SPLASH etc. Following are the descriptions of the each tool.
 Here we provide descriptions about the input and ouptput files.
 For the detailed description of the other parameters please look at the help texts of tools.

 ## chira_collapse.py
 * Description: This tool deduplicates the reads from the FASTQ file and writes into a fasta each read once with it's read count.